How Much Does an Irrevocable Trust Cost in Georgia?

 Frequently Asked Questions

 An irrevocable trust in Georgia costs between $3,000 and $8,000 or more depending on the type and complexity.
-At The Hive Law, the flat fee is $5,500 for a standard irrevocable trust — which includes drafting, the signing process, and first funding guidance.
-A Medicaid Asset Protection Trust costs $6,500 due to the additional Medicaid planning work required.
+At The Hive Law, the flat fee is $6,500 for all irrevocable trust types — which includes drafting, the signing process, and first funding guidance.
+This applies whether the trust is a standard asset protection trust, a Medicaid Asset Protection Trust, an ILIT, or a special needs trust.

 A revocable trust can be changed or canceled at any time while you are alive.
 You keep full control of the assets, and the IRS treats them as your own.
 This makes a revocable trust useful for avoiding probate but not for protecting assets from Medicaid spend-down or creditors.
 An irrevocable trust transfers the assets out of your legal ownership permanently.
 You cannot take them back.
 That permanence is what makes the assets unreachable by Medicaid, creditors, or estate taxes.